Dr. Kildare (TV series): Cast

 An unsold and unaired pilot, directed by John Newland, was shot in 1960 featuring Lew Ayres as Dr. Kildare and (Joseph) Joe Cronin as Dr. Grayson.
 As a younger man, Ayres had played the role of Kildare for many years in the earlier MGM film and radio series.
 Later, a second, successful pilot was made with Richard Chamberlain as Kildare and Raymond Massey as Gillespie.

 Before the little-known Chamberlain was cast, the Kildare role was offered to William Shatner and James Franciscus, who both turned it down.
+(Shatner would go on to make several guest appearances on the show.)
 The role catapulted Chamberlain to fame.
 In 2006, Chamberlain reprised the Kildare role in a parody of Grey's Anatomy (along with other famous TV doctors from Julia, St. Elsewhere, M*A*S*H and The Love Boat) on the 2006 TV Land Awards.

 Massey accepted the role of Dr. Gillespie thinking that it would last only one season, leaving him time to accept feature film roles.
 Instead, the time demands of appearing in a multiple-season hit series prevented Massey from appearing in any films for the duration of the series' run.